Michael-Sebero/Ephemeral-Overlay/README.md

 * **Best-effort persistence:** Changes sync to disk periodically during the session and again on logout or shutdown.
 Sync errors are detected and logged, but there's no retry logic or verification pass afterward
 * **File-in-use detection:** Never deletes files that are currently open
-* **Rsync verification:** Checks rsync exit codes, captured independently of `tee`, and logs any sync failures
+* **Rsync verification:** Checks rsync exit codes, captured independently of `tee` and logs any sync failures
 * **Protected directories:** `/home` is never overlaid by default.
 It's just not in `OVERLAY_DIRS`.
 There's no code-level check blocking it either, so treat this as a strong default, not a hard guarantee.
 Don't add `/home` to `OVERLAY_DIRS` yourself
 * **Fallback mechanisms:** Multiple methods for file-in-use detection

-**Signal handling:** The daemon gracefully handles SIGTERM, SIGINT, and SIGHUP, and also traps `EXIT` directly, so even an unexpected termination triggers a sync attempt before the process dies, not just a clean signal.
+**Signal handling:** The daemon gracefully handles SIGTERM, SIGINT and SIGHUP and also traps `EXIT` directly, so even an unexpected termination triggers a sync attempt before the process dies, not just a clean signal.
 The main loop sleeps in 1-second increments instead of one long `sleep N` call.
 Bash only checks for a pending trap between commands, so a signal arriving mid-sleep would otherwise queue for up to `CLEAN_INTERVAL` (30 seconds by default) before shutdown even started.
 That's long enough for a process supervisor with a shorter kill-escalation timeout to SIGKILL the daemon first and skip the sync entirely.

 **OverlayFS semantics:** Per-file writes are atomic through OverlayFS, but the sync itself isn't crash-safe.
 A power loss mid-rsync can leave the filesystem partially written.
 That's not a mount-level risk though.
-The overlay is mounted once at login and unmounted once at logout, and every sync in between (periodic, eager, or final) is just an rsync from the RAM upper layer onto the on-disk copy, no unmount or remount involved.
+The overlay is mounted once at login and unmounted once at logout and every sync in between (periodic, eager, or final) is just an rsync from the RAM upper layer onto the on-disk copy, no unmount or remount involved.

 The mount also deliberately skips the `volatile` option.
 It looked like a good fit at first.
 The upper layer is tmpfs and never durable across a reboot anyway, so OverlayFS's own sync/fsync bookkeeping on it seemed pointless.
 Testing showed otherwise: it writes a marker into workdir that makes the kernel refuse every later mount using that workdir, with or without `volatile`, until it's wiped.
 The RAM tmpfs and its workdir get destroyed on a clean logout and rebuilt from scratch at the next login.
 This only becomes a problem if the daemon is killed uncleanly and a restart inherits the still-mounted tmpfs.